ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 ``/longpolling/`` to the longpolling port.
 Other request should be proxied to the :option:`normal HTTP port <eagle-bin --http-port>`

-To achieve such a thing, you'll need to deploy a reverse proxy in front of Eagle ERP, like nginx or apache.
-When doing so, you'll need to forward some more http Headers to Eagle ERP, and activate the proxy_mode in Eagle ERP configuration to have Eagle ERP read those headers.
+To achieve such a thing, you'll need to deploy a reverse proxy in front of Eagle, like nginx or apache.
+When doing so, you'll need to forward some more http Headers to Eagle, and activate the proxy_mode in Eagle configuration to have Eagle read those headers.